AmazeeLabs/modal_forms/README.txt

 * Comment (modal_forms/nojs/comment/reply/%node)
 * Webform (modal_forms/nojs/webform/%node)

 Function that rewrite normal links to modal forms links (except for webforms) can be activated on the modules configuration page.

-Links to the modal version of the forms:
+LINKS TO THE MODAL VERSION OF THE FORMS
 ---------------------------------------

 JavaScript that can rewrite standard links to these forms in to a modal equivalent are provided, see the module configuration page to activate them.

-To build links in code I recommend using the ctools_modal_text_button() function.
+To build links in code I recommend using the ctools_modal_text_button() function

 $links[] = ctools_modal_text_button(t('Modal Login'), 'modal_forms/nojs/login', t('Login via modal'));
 $links[] = ctools_modal_text_button(t('Modal Login'), 'modal_forms/nojs/login', t('Login via modal'),  'ctools-modal-modal-popup-small');